css4j/echosvg/README.md

 ### Tests

-Most of the (JUnit-based) test suite is executed during build (except some tests that are currently incompatible with Gradle), but **beware that many tests are platform-dependent and could fail**.
+Most of the (JUnit-based) test suite is executed during build (except some tests that are currently incompatible with Gradle), but **beware that some tests are platform-dependent and could fail**.
 If you encounter test failures, please open an issue with the details so the necessary tweaks can be made.